jgarcia6/uPuC-Prac1b/README.md

 # uPuC-Prac1a
-x86 ASM assigment of Cows and Bulls
+x86 ASM assigment.
+Zig Zag String exercise.

 Please check the course site for more information and/or instructions.